Risks of IoT devices

 hacking iot devices

-Hacking Miscellaneous Devices
+Hacking IoT Devices

 Even devices without glaring software bugs will be targets of attack.
 Default credentials are extremely common.
 This can give an attacker an easy foothold into a network and use the compromised device as a first step to further compromise.
 We regularly see this during our Internal Penetration Tests.
 Our team at Blue Goat often finds devices such as printers, routers, or even more uncommon ones like x-ray machines that can be compromised and used for further access.